inspec/inspec/README.md

 InSpec requires Ruby ( >1.9 ).

+### Install as package

+The InSpec package is available for MacOS, RedHat, Ubuntu and Windows.
+Download the latest package at [InSpec Downloads](https://downloads.chef.io/inspec).

 ### Install it via rubygems.org

 When installing from source, gem dependencies may require ruby build tools to be installed.